Jcamilorada/Unit_Testing/src/com/cafeto/junit/README.md

 Also they want to know when a specific test starts and ends, thus they want to know the time it starts, the time it ends and calculate the duration the test takes.

 The exercise will consist of two aspects.
-First, the implementation of a class to responds to th requirements of the analyst group.
-Second, the implementation of unit tests to validate the implemented methods.
+First, the implementation of a class to responds to the requirements of the analyst group which should be called 'InformationRetriever.java'.
+Second, the implementation of unit tests to validate the implemented methods which should be called 'TestInformationRetriever.java'.

 [apiAssert]: http://junit.sourceforge.net/javadoc/org/junit/Assert.html
 [detailedAssert]: http://www.vogella.com/tutorials/JUnit/article.html#usingjunit_asserts